What is the webinar about?

-The webinar was broadcast live to a large audience and was presented by Andrew Mansfield, Head of Continuous Flow Chemistry at Syrris, with a live Q&A session at the end.
+The webinar was broadcast live to a large audience and was presented by Andrew Mansfield, Flow Chemistry Leader at Syrris, with a live Q&A session at the end.
 You can view all the questions received, and their answers, below.

 After watching this, we recommend watching the follow-up webinar, “9 Reasons You Should Perform Your Chemistry in Continuous Flow“.

 The webinar was aired live on 12th September 2018 and repeated due to popular demand on the 2nd October 2018.

 Who’s it for?

 Students and experienced chemists looking to develop an understanding of what flow chemistry is, and who want the opportunity to have their questions answered by a flow chemistry expert.

 Live questions and answers session